yudhisteer/Optical-Flow-Obstacle-Avoidance-for-UAV/README.md

   <p><b> Fig 2.
 Ouchi Pattern (left) and Donguri Wave Illusion (right).</b></p>
 </div>

 Figure above shows examples of when the motion field is not equal to the optical flow.
-The images are static but when when we move our eyes arounf the image, the latter seem to be moving.
+The images are static but when when we move our eyes around the image, the latter seems to be moving.
 We have an optical flow in our visual system but their is **no** motion field!

+Another example is the simulation below, whereby you can see the cube moving and we can see the optical flow with the green lines however, no optical flow is detected for the sphere which is rotating twice as fast as the cube.

 https://github.com/yudhisteer/Optical-Flow-Obstacle-Avoidance-for-UAV/assets/59663734/ac1b3844-be3a-4238-aeba-fac08f39926d

+In the example below, we see the cube and the cylinder moving and we can also see their optical flows.
+However, notice tha the front of the cylinder has higher opical flow vectors since it is closer to the camera.
+Secondly, we have no optical flow for the top surface of the cylinder although it is rotating at the same angular speed.
+However, we cannot see it as there is no **"apparent motion"**, no contrast, no patterns, no texture is moving.

 https://github.com/yudhisteer/Optical-Flow-Obstacle-Avoidance-for-UAV/assets/59663734/4928f4e9-516e-49c8-8c6e-6663d1b08d46